Email pitch templates are a starting point - guidelines to help you get going. We always recommend tweaking them to match your brand’s tone of voice.

 [Insert snappy one-liner about what makes the product stand out.]

-Our [product name] is [key benefit, e.g., award-winning, best-selling, or expertly crafted], designed with [unique selling point, e.g., premium ingredients, innovative design or sustainability] in mind.
-Priced at £X, it’s perfect for [ideal use case or audience].
+Our [product name] is [key benefit, e.g., award-winning, best-selling or expertly crafted], designed with [unique selling point, e.g., premium ingredients, innovative design or sustainability] in mind.
+It’s priced at £[X] and ideal for [ideal use case or audience].

-I’d love to send over a sample so you can try it for yourself - plus images, details, and affiliate links if you need them.
-Let me know if it could be a fit.
+Happy to send over a sample, images, affiliate links or anything else you might need – just let me know if it could be a fit.

 Best,